Recipient of the BC Lake Stewardship Society’s 2025 Outstanding Volunteer Group Award

 Invasive Flora The Cultus watershed is plagued by invasive plant species, from Japanese knotweed to yellow flag iris.
 These plants threaten biodiversity and disrupt the ecosystem, infrastructure, and landscaping.

 Aquatic invaders like Eurasian Watermilfoil have taken over the lake’s shoreline, degrading fish habitats and hindering recreational activities.
 Efforts to mitigate these plants often backfire, as each fragment can spawn new colonies.
 Boaters and anglers play a crucial role in preventing their spread.
+A little history can be found here.

 The Challenge of Eutrophication